Double drop D tuning: Uses of double dropped D tuning

+America used a variation for "A Horse with No Name", in which the fifth string, normally an A, is also dropped.
+The string order for this variation, from low to high, is DEDGBD.

+English folk singer Kate Rusby primarily uses this tuning for playing in the key of G, capoing in order to play in other keys.

 Examples of chords in dropped D tuning

 Chords in double dropped D tuning are formed as they are in standard tuning, with the exception of the first and sixth strings, which are either omitted or fretted one whole step higher:

 Note that these chords are not the power chords commonly played in double drop D tuning.
 Power chords generally mute the higher notes rather than the lower notes:

-For purposes of making the table easier to read, spaces are provided between each number when the fret number becomes a double digit.
+For purposes of making the table easier to read, spacing is provided between each number when the fret number becomes a double digit.

 Some examples of the simplified barre chords are shown below.

 Chords involving the minor third may be more difficult to fret.